-We next examine the calibrated model's predictive skill as J is varied.
-We use the 100 $(C{\mu}, C{\epsilon 2}, C{\epsilon 1}, \sigma^2)$ samples from the posterior distribution (mentioned above) to generate vorticity fields on the crossplane by running the 3D RANS simulator.
-The vorticity field is then approximated by a point vortex, whose circulation is obtained by integrating the vorticity in \mathcal{W} .
+We next examine the calibrated model's predictive skill at a different value of J. We use the 100 $(C{\mu}, C{\epsilon 2}, C{\epsilon 1}, \sigma^2)$ samples from the posterior distribution to generate vorticity fields on the crossplane by running the 3D RANS simulator.
+The vorticity field is then approximated by a point vortex, whose circulation is obtained by integrating the vorticity in circulation is obtained by integrating the vorticity in \mathcal{W} .
 The centroid of the vorticity distribution in \mathcal{W} is assigned the position (y, z) of the point vortex.
-In addition, we compute the radius of gyration of the vorticity distribution inside the $\mathcal W$ as a simple proxy for its size.
+In addition, we compute the radius of gyration of the vorticity distribution inside the W as a simple proxy for its size.
 We will refer to these metrics as the "point vortex metrics".
-In Fig. 9 (top left), we plot the experimental vorticity distribution inside \mathcal{W} , while in Fig. 9 (top right), we boxplot the "point vortex metrics", normalized by their experimental counterparts for the M = 0.8, J = 10.2 case.
-The individual circles plot the predictions obtained using C{nom} .
+In Fig. 6 (left), we boxplot the "point vortex metrics", normalized by their experimental counterparts for the M=0.8, J=10.2 case.
+The individual circles plot the predictions obtained using \mathbf{C}{nom} .
 We see that for circulation and the position, our errors are well within 5%; this holds true even for the interquartile range.
 The radius of gyration is underpredicted by about 10%.
 Such an accurate representation is somewhat expected since the vorticity field was used to calibrate the model.
-In Fig. 9 (bottom row), we plot the results for the M = 0.8, J = 16.7 and M = 0.8, J = 5.6 cases.
-Note that the model was not calibrated for these cases and they measure the predictive skill of the model at off-calibration points.
-We see that the circulation and height of the centroid are accurately captured for the J = 16.7 case, but 20% - 30% errors are seen in z and the radius of gyration.
-These predictions worsen as the jet becomes weaker (J = 5.6, Fig. 9 (bottom right)).
-In all cases, the vortex predicted using C{nom} is too strong (higher circulation) and lies above the vortex as observed experimentally (larger y).
-The
+In Fig. 6 (right), we plot the results for the M=0.8, J=16.7 case.
+Note that the model was not calibrated for this case and the plot measures the predictive skill of the model at an off-calibration point.
+We see that the circulation and height of the centroid are accurately captured for the J=16.7 case, but 20% - 30% errors are seen in z and the radius of gyration.
+The improvement of the predictions, post-calibration, are stark.

 Figure 5.
-Left: 1000 points sampled randomly from the posterior distribution and plotted in the $(C{\mu}, C{\varepsilon 2}, C{\varepsilon 1})$ space.
-We see that the posterior distribution has a support that lies inside \mathcal{R} , but the density is clearly concentrated at the far top right corner of the parameter space.
-Right: Marginalized PDFs for $C{\mu}, C{\varepsilon 2}, C{\varepsilon 1}, \sigma$ computed as a solution to Eq.
+Marginalized PDFs for $C{\mu}, C{\epsilon 2}, C{\epsilon 1}, \sigma$ computed as a solution to Eq.
 3. The nominal values of the parameters are shown using the vertical line.
-The MAP estimates of all parameters except $C{\varepsilon 1}$ vary significantly from their nominal value.
+The MAP estimates of all parameters except $C{\epsilon 1}$ vary significantly from their nominal value.